Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Integrations/serviceNow_INS.md

 **Authorization**

 To connect to a client's Service Now account, Kore.ai uses basic authentication.
 The user can use pre-authorized credentials provided by the developer during the configuration process or their own authorization profile during the configuration process to let the end user authorize during the conversation.
-Learn More.

  |Authorization Type                      | Basic |
  |----------------------------------------|-------|